Not Convinced Yet About “Shift-Left Testing”?

 - Reducing issues in production (that users will face)

-Beyond these benefits, being able to start testing sooner invariably results in more quality, as testers are not rushed to find all the errors at the end, only leaving whatever time is left to spare for them.
+Beyond these benefits, being able to start testing sooner invariably results in more quality, as testers are no longer rushing to find all the errors at the end.

-Shifting left your QA gives you a competitive edge in two ways: speed up time to market and attract top talent.
+Shifting left your QA gives you a competitive edge in two ways: you can speed up time to market and attract top talent.

 “Today, the barrier to compete is minimal, and the only way to defend one’s stature is by innovating in short iterations… meaning adopting Agile.” – Alon Girmonsky